-- 2. If the device is a PC card and the switch is in the wiring closet, attach the other end of the cable segment to a modular wall outlet that is connected to the wiring closet.
-(See "Network Wiring Connections" on page 4-2.)
-Otherwise, attach the other end to an available port on the switch. - Make sure each twisted pair cable does not exceed 100 meters (328 ft) in length. - 3.
-As each connection is made, the Link LED (on the switch) corresponding to each port will light to indicate that the connection is valid.
+If the device is a network card and the switch is in the wiring closet, attach the other end of the cable segment to a modular wall outlet that is connected to the wiring closet.
+(See the section "Network Wiring Connections.")
+Otherwise, attach the other end to an available port on the switch.

+Make sure each twisted pair cable does not exceed 100 meters (328 ft) in length.